ajkovar/haskell-directory/Readme.md

+## Challenge Description

-## Step 1 - Build a system to parse and sort a set of records
+### Step 1 - Build a system to parse and sort a set of records
 Create a command line app that takes as input a file with a set of records in one of three formats described below, and outputs (to the screen) the set of records sorted in one of three ways.
 Input